-It’s the big one on Town Moor this coming Saturday as Doncaster racecourse plays host to its biggest race of the season.
+It’s the big one on Town Moor on the final day of the St Leger Festival as Doncaster racecourse plays host to its biggest race of the season.
 That’s right, it is time for the staying classic that is the historic St Leger.
-We look set for an excellent renewal this year, with a field jam packed with high quality colts from both sides of the Irish Sea.

 Next Race: TBD

 The next renewal of this race has not been scheduled yet.
 We will update this once the schedule has been released for next season.
 The race info, trends and tips shown below will be updated for the next renewal once the final declarations have been made.

 - Trainer: Joseph Patrick O'Brien

 Run over a testing trip of 1m6½f, this Group 1 Classic contest which is open to all runners aged three and older, offers £350,000 in total prize money.
 The ground at the track is currently described as good and looks set to stay that way.

 Note: The following tips are from 2020.
 Tips for the next renewal will be added once the final declarations have been made.

 Irish supremo Aidan O’Brien may still lie some way behind 16-time winner John Scott in the trainers’ table but, with five wins to his name, he is still the most successful of the handlers on show in this year’s field.
 O’Brien sends Santiago, Dawn Patrol and Mythical into battle this time around.

 One ahead of Aidan O’Brien in terms of number of wins in this race is the biggest jockey in the sport, Frankie Dettori.
 The effervescent Italian will have high hopes of adding to that tally this year as he gets the leg up on Santiago.

 This has been a fair race for the market leader of late, with four winning jollies in the past 10 years handing favourite backers a level stakes profit of £3.58.